 The Bultman Student Center will create an important anchor for student life.
 With its sustainable design, the center will become the social heart of campus, fostering a vibrant community and producing opportunities for students to come together in a setting that supports academic and co-curricular learning.

-The new student center, which will be located in the heart of the campus, will be named for presidential couple Jim and Martie Bultman, who throughout their time at the college have placed students first.
+The new student center, which will be located in the heart of the campus, will be named for former presidential couple Jim and Martie Bultman, who throughout their time at the college placed students first.
 The facility will be creatively and realistically designed to address the needs of students and the college.
 It will feature significant space that is adaptable for student activities and programming, including a theatre, coffee shop, social lounges, Christian prayer chapel, student activities offices, and expanded outdoor gathering space.
 Careful consideration will be given to signage, natural light, security, and longer hours of operation.
 The plan calls for the DeWitt Center to be connected to the new student center, allowing synergy between various student and administrative offices while creating a one-stop site of great convenience to students.